ballerkobe808/invest/README - 2 FUNDING-CREDIT-STRATEGY.md

 ## 1.1.
 Getting Funding

 There are many tools to choose from when deciding how to fund deals.
-Some options are loans from banks, credit unions, portfolio banks, hard money lenders, friends and family, lines of credit, credit cards, 401k/IRA, seller financing.
+Some options are loans from banks, credit unions, portfolio banks, hard money lenders, friends/family/partners, lines of credit, credit cards, 401k/IRA, seller financing.

 Use Getfundedonline.com - to find the best instiutions and programs to apply to.